1myourman/1myourman/README.md

 ### Alice in the Software World 👀
-#### Based in Incheon, Korea. <br />Open to both on-site and remote team.
+#### Based in Incheon, Korea. <br />Open to both on-site and remote positions.
 Hello, international teams! 🌈

 <!--
 **1myourman/1myourman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.